 How long does a subject access request take

 The General Data Protection Regulation gives data controllers one month to complete a subject access request.
 This time starts from when the Council receives a clear request and enough identification to be sure that the request is from the data subject.

 Some social care files are very large and may take longer than a month to complete.
 If this is the case with your request we will contact you.

 Subject access requests relating to children's services are completed by Achieving for Children.
 For more information, or to request copies of information held by Achieving for Children about yourself or a child, please visit their webpage Achieving for Children.

-What happens if some or all of my request is refused?
+If some or all of my request is refused

 The Council is permitted to withhold information if it falls under one of the exemptions in the Act.
 If you are unhappy with the decision, you can write to the Information Commissioner to request a review of that decision.

 What if I am not happy with the response to my request?

 The first stage is to contact us to request a review of your request.
 The General Data Protection Regulation does not specify how long a review should take but in most cases the Council will attempt to review your request within 20 working days.